dbbs-lab/bsb-core/docs/connectivity/point-cloud.rst

 You can additionally control the number of points sampled for connectivity with the parameter ``voxel_size``.
 This parameter corresponds to the side length of one voxel used to decompose the shape collection.

+.. autoconfig:: bsb.connectivity.point_cloud.ShapesComposition
+   :no-imports:
+   :max-depth: 2

-Here represent the cell as a single sphere for the soma, a cone for the dendrites and a cylinder for the axon:
+Here, we represent the cell as a single sphere for the soma, a cone for the dendrites and a cylinder for the axon:

 .. code-block:: json